Our Academy

 Senior Graphic & Frontend Web Designer

-Caroline has over 20 years experience as a creative professional, with a keen eye for branding, design and layout.
-She can often be seen trying to solve complicated interface requirements with engaging, intriguing and creative solutions.
+Caroline has over 25 years experience as a creative professional, with a keen eye for branding, design and layout.
+She can be found solving complex interface and wireframe requirements with engaging, intriguing and creative digital learning solutions.
 Caroline believes that good design doesn’t have to be complicated; the difference between something good and something great is determined by attention to detail.
-She is proficient in a range of design and web tools to develop and create online learning content for a wide range of visually appealing learning programmes, whilst also creating user-friendly websites.
+She is proficient in a range of design and web tools to develop and create clinical educational solutions.
+She manages our portfolio of educational content for a number of virtual learning environments, whilst also managing, designing and building user-friendly websites.
 Caroline also helps to make the digital media team a more beautiful place, by producing lots of offline marketing material.
-Otherwise she can be found tinkering with code.
+Otherwise she can be found researching new training mediums, adult learning theories and tinkering with our LMS.

 Caroline’s workload is split across the following software packages